-The Company is led by Kenneth H. Globus, who has served as President since 1988 and chairman of the board since September 2009, following the death of former chairman, Dr. Alfred R. Globus, on April 9, 2009.
-The full Board of Directors (the "Board") unanimously voted to have one person fill both of these positions.
-The Board is comprised of Mr. Kenneth Globus, two non-independent directors, and four independent directors.
+The Company is led by Kenneth H. Globus, who has served as President since 1988 and chairman of the board since September 2009,.
+The Board is composed of Mr. Kenneth Globus, one non-independent director, and four independent directors.
 The Board has two standing committees comprised solely of independent directors, the audit and compensation committees.
 The Board also has a Stock Option Committee.
 Only the audit committee has a chairman.
 The Board does not have a lead director as all of the independent directors have a strong knowledge of Company operations and have held leadership positions in their respective employment, both past and present.
 The independent directors meet in executive session at least twice per year in accordance with NASDAQ guidelines.
 The Company has had this same basic leadership structure since it was founded in 1942, except that the committees were not established until the 1990s.
 The Board believes that this leadership structure has been effective for the Company considering its size and its resources, and similar leadership structures are commonly utilized by other small public companies in the United States.